Education system

 Both types of institutions offer courses in, for example, engineering, law, social studies, and agriculture.
 Not all subjects are offered everywhere – each institution has its own specialisms.

-The higher education system in the Netherlands is organised around a 3-cycle system consisting of Bachelor's, Master's and PhD degrees.
-However, the higher education system continues to be a binary system with a distinction between research-oriented education and professional higher education.
+The tertiary education system in the Netherlands is organised around a 3-cycle system consisting of Bachelor's, Master's and PhD degrees.
+However, the higher education system continues to be a binary system with a distinction between research-oriented education and professional tertiary education.

 A great deal of the courses taught at the tertiary institutions in the Maastricht Region are taught in English, however not all are.
 Refer to the respective websites for detailed and up-to-date information.